emilyexa/MFmpeg/README.md

 # MFmpeg
-a media foundation rwrite of FFmepg
+a media foundation rewrite of FFmepg